todbot/blink1/docs/blink1-mk2-tricks.md

       done

-Turn on one LED, then the other  |  Using BATCH FILE in Windows
+Turn on one LED, then the other  |  Using Batch File in Windows
 ------------------------------------------------------
 This examples uses the new "-l" option to specify which LED to light.
 The default is "-l 0", which means all LEDs on a single blink(1) mk2.